GitbookIO/gitbook/docs/faq.md

 This page gathers common questions and answers concerning the GitBook format and toolchain.

-Questions about GitBook.com and the Editor are gather into the [help.gitbook.com's FAQ](http://help.gitbook.com/faq.html).
+Questions about the legacy platform at legacy.gitbook.com and the Editor are gather into the [legacy.help.gitbook.com's FAQ](http://legacy.help.gitbook.com/faq.html).

 #### How can I host/publish my book?

-Books can easily be published and hosted on [GitBook.com](https://www.gitbook.com).
+Books can easily be published and hosted on [legacy.gitbook.com](https://legacy.gitbook.com).
 But GitBook output can be hosted on any static file hosting solution.

 #### What can I use to edit my content?

 Any text editor should work!
-But we advise using the [GitBook Editor](https://www.gitbook.com/editor).
-[GitBook.com](https://www.gitbook.com) also provides a web version of this editor.
+But we advise using the [GitBook Editor](https://legacy.gitbook.com/editor). [legacy.gitbook.com](https://legacy.gitbook.com) also provides a web version of this editor.

 ---